Thank you for your interest in hiring SU students and alumni.

 We have three main types of on-campus recruiting:

 - Info Table – Usually held during the lunch hours and are held in the lobby of the Brandt Student Center.
 Recruiters will be provided with a table and two chairs.

-- On-campus Interviews – Career Services will work with employers to develop a schedule of students interested in interviewing for open positions at your organization.
+- On-campus Interviews – Career & Professional Development will work with employers to develop a schedule of students interested in interviewing for open positions at your organization.

 - On-campus Info Session – Employers have the opportunity to offer information about their company to students at a set time in a reserved room on campus.

 - Shenandoah’s Mission: Shenandoah’s mission is to educate and inspire students to be critical, reflective thinkers, lifelong learners, ethical, compassionate citizens who are committed to making responsible contributions to the world.

 - Our students and alumni are diverse: Shenandoah is a nationally recognized University that represents 55 Countries and 46 states!
 Our students are encouraged to immerse themselves in different cultures and interact with diverse people while studying at SU.

 - Exceptional areas of study: We boast over 100 exceptional areas of study in 7 different schools (both undergraduate and graduate levels) which makes it simple to find students and alumni who meet your recruiting needs.
 Our carefully designed programs of study, and our students, continue to prove their success with our most recent graduating class indicating that 86% of SU students are employed or furthering their education at graduation.